-- the information included in Management's Discussion and Analysis filed with the relevant Canadian Securities Commissions. - the information, other than the financial statements and the auditors' report thereon, included in the Report to Shareholders filed with the relevant Canadian Securities Commissions.
+- the information included in Management's Discussion and Analysis filed with the relevant Securities Commissions. - The information, other than the financial statements and auditor's report thereon, included in the Report to Shareholders filed with the relevant Canadian Securities Commissions.